 Ericsson president and CEO, Hans Vestberg has reiterated his outlook that HSPA and 3G would remain his company’s main revenue generators in 2011, with LTE equipment becoming a more significant source of income in the 2012-14 timeframe.
-In the meantime, the manufacturer believes the combination of mobility, broadband, and cloud services forms the cornerstones of its vision to help create the networked society of the futurehans_vestberg_03 web
+In the meantime, the manufacturer believes the combination of mobility, broadband, and cloud services forms the cornerstones of its vision to help create the networked society of the future

 Vestberg believes that in the coming 10-20 years the networked society shall become a fully-functioning reality whereby everything that benefits from being connected to a network will be